-- Where a routine procedure needs to be established, a care plan should be prepared, in consultation with all relevant parties.
-Care plans should be prepared prior to admission, this should be signed by all parties who contribute and be reviewed on a regular basis. - Children with a care plan will have a separate record where the date and time is noted and the signature of the staff member is kept on record.
+• Where a routine procedure needs to be established, an Individual Intimate Care Plan should be prepared, in consultation with all relevant parties.
+Individual Intimate

+- Care Plans should be prepared prior to admission, this should be signed by all parties who contribute and be reviewed on a regular basis. - Children with an Individual Intimate Care Plan will have a separate record where the date and time is noted and the signature of the staff member is kept on record.
 Parents of these children will be aware of the procedure and will not receive a note every day.